atishraoon/windows-sys-cpp/README.md

   - Bulk hide/unhide using a `data.dat` file.
 - **System Cleanup**: Remove temporary and prefetch files to free up space.
 - **Password Management**: Change the system user password directly from the command line.
+- **performance**: Now you can test you system perfromance of you laptop and know what tasks are able to handel by your laptop.

 ## Usage
 Run the program from the command prompt with the following syntax: